Despite setting an alarm for 4:30 and wanting to leave before sunrise, I didn’t leave Seiad Valley until shortly after 6.

 I stopped three miles later, just after 8, at a large campsite next to the trail.

-Tomorrow: with 38.5 miles to where I get off the trail to go into Ashland, Oregon, the further I go tomorrow means the sooner on Saturday I get into town.
+Tomorrow: with 38.5 miles to where I get off the trail to go into Ashland, Oregon, the further I go tomorrow means the sooner I get into town on Saturday.